What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Why do people use pirated software?

 There are a variety of reasons someone may use pirated software.
 You may even use pirated software without being aware you’re doing it.
-Most of the time, if someone is willingly using it, it’s because the actual software may be necessary but cost prohibitive.
+Most of the time, if someone willingly uses it, the actual software may be necessary but cost-prohibitive.
 There’s also a chance people may be using it due to convenience or lack of availability.
+Whatever the reason, using pirated software can, at best, cause you to lose your right to use it and, at worst, get you in legal trouble.

 Should I use pirated software?

-If you find that you’ve been using pirated software without your knowledge, it’s best to delete the program.
+If you’ve been using pirated software without your knowledge, it’s best to delete the program.
 You can even go so far as to report where you acquired the program if you want.
 Most of the time, however, you won’t get in trouble for unknowingly using pirated software, especially if you can prove you deleted it when you found out.

 Alternatives to pirated software